byakko9991/Sunset_Strike/README.md

     </td>
     <td>
       <p>
-        asdas
+        **Sunset Strike** is a pixel art game where players are tasked with defending their base from various enemies in a vibrant, 8-bit world.
+The game captures the essence of retro gaming with modern gameplay elements, creating an immersive and nostalgic experience.
       </p>
     </td>
   </tr>
 </table>

-**Sunset Strike** is a pixel art game where players are tasked with defending their base from various enemies in a vibrant, 8-bit world.
-The game captures the essence of retro gaming with modern gameplay elements, creating an immersive and nostalgic experience.

 ## Features